Alceaus/CSSECDV-MP/README.md

 # CSSECDV-MP
 ## Setup before running the website locally:
-Make sure to download MySQL Workbench Version 8.0.41 and MySQL Server Version 8.0.41 When setting up your MySQL Server locally, match it the details with your dotenv file.
+Make sure to download MySQL Workbench Version 8.0.41 and MySQL Server Version 8.0.41 When setting up your MySQL Server locally, match the details with your dotenv file.
 After finishing setting up, create a schema/database and name it accordingly, matching your dotenv file.
-Also don't forget to double click the schema to make sure that it is the schema/database being used.
+Finally, don't forget to double-click the schema to make sure that it is the schema/database being used.

-## First, install required packages using:
+## First, install the required packages using:
 ```bash
 npm install
    or